 Welcome from Mrs. Dalton, our School Library Media Specialist

 Welcome to the Oak Ridge Library Media Center.
 I'm Christie Dalton, and I love being the library media specialist at Oak Ridge.
 After spending more than 20 years in the elementary classroom, I was thrilled to move into the library.
-I received my undergraduate degree in Elementary Education from Appalachian State, and I have a master's degree in K-12 Reading Education from NC A&T. In addition, I am very close to completing a master's degree in Library and Information Science.
-I became a National Board Certified Teacher in 2002, and re-certified in 2012.
+I received my undergraduate degree in Elementary Education from Appalachian State, and I have a master's degree in K-12 Reading Education as well as a master's degree in Library and Information Science.
+I became a National Board Certified Teacher in 2002, and re-certified in 2012 and 2022.
 At home, my husband and I have two amazing sons and two beautiful Goldendoodles.
 Life is busy but fun!

 The Oak Ridge Elementary Library Media Center seeks to create a 21st century environment that promotes learning for all students by providing equitable access to information, teaching information literacy skills, and encouraging lifelong learning.
 The library media center strives to be a center of collaborative learning that produces creative students who have an appreciation of literature, critical thinking skills, and a respect for others and self.
 The library will support the curriculum by collaborating with teachers, developing a collection that is representative of the community, and delivering literacy instruction to all students.

 Here are some important things to know about our Library Media Center:

 How often do students visit the library?